-Lam an authorized signatory of [insert name of the purchaser] (Purchaser).
+I am an authorized signatory of [insert name of the purchaser] (Purchaser).
 The Purchaser wishes to be considered a Self-Certified Investor under Order 45-538.
 I certify on behalf of the Purchaser that [select at least one of the following]:

-Initials JRR The majority of owners of interests of the Purchaser, direct, indirect or beneficial, except the voting securities required by law to be owned by directors, are Accredited Investors or meet the Qualifying Criteria as set out in the attached Schedule A. Z The majority of directors of the Purchaser are either Accredited Investors or meet the Qualifying Criteria as set out in the attached Schedule A. The investor is a trust, established or settled by an individual that meets the Qualifying Criteria, a in the attached Schedule A and the trust was established for the benefit of such individual's spouse spouse, or a parent, grandparent, brother, sister, child or grandchild of the individual or of that ind spouse or former spouse
+Initials The majority of owners of interests of the Purchaser, direct, indirect or beneficial, exce securities required by law to be owned by directors, are Accredited Investors or meet the Criteria as set out in the attached Schedule A. The majority of directors of the Purchaser are either Accredited Investors or meet the Qualifyi as set out in the attached Schedule A. The investor is a trust, established or settled by an individual that meets the Qualifying Criteria, as set out in the attached Schedule A and the trust was established for the benefit of such individual's spouse, former spouse, or a parent, grandparent, brother, sister, child or grandchild of the individual or of that individual's spouse or former spouse